honeycombio/terraform-provider-honeycombio/docs/data-sources/recipient.md

 The following arguments are supported:

 * `type` - (Required) The type of recipient, allowed types are `email`, `pagerduty`, `slack` and `webhook`.
 * `dataset` - (Optional) Deprecated: recpients are now a Team-level construct.
-Any provided value will being ignored.
+Any provided value will be ignored.
 * `detail_filter` - (Optional) a block to further filter recipients as described below.
 * `target` - (Optional) Deprecated: use `detail_filter` instead.
 The target of the recipient, this has another meaning depending on the type of recipient (see the table below).